nerocide/jhe42b_buzzer_firmware/README.md

 # User manual

-Apply power to buzzer to ARM it (notice 3 notes arming sequence and red LED turing on)
+Apply power to buzzer to ``arm`` it (notice 3 notes arming sequence and red LED turning on)

-Buzzer will ring every 30s after power is loss
+`Alarm` will ring every `30s` after power is loss

+To ``disarm``, either :
-To disarm, either pressing the onboard button for more than `2s`, or apply power for `10-12s` then remove.
+- press onboard button for more than `2s`
+- or apply power for `10-12s` then remove.

-Notice 3 notes disarming tune, and red LED turn off.
+Notice 3 notes disarming tune, and red LED turning off.

 # How to Build/Flash